schubergphilis/mercury/README.md

 ## Installing
 ### Linux
-For Linux there is a release package available on GitHub release tab [here](https://github.com/schubergphilis/mercury/releases)
+For RPM managed Linux ssytems, there is a release package available on GitHub release tab [here](https://github.com/schubergphilis/mercury/releases)

 You can also compile the latest version your self with the following commands: